NWT Health Care Plan: A Coverage Overview

-The NWT Health Care Plan is a health care plan provided by the government of the Northwest Territories to NWT residents and it offers the following benefits and coverage.
+The NWT Health Care Plan is a health care plan provided by the government of the Northwest Territories to NWT residents and it offers the below benefits and coverage.

-Here are the physician services covered by the NWT health.
+Here are the physician services covered by the NWT Health Care.

 - Surgeries, anesthetics, diagnosis and treatment of illnesses and injuries, when required.